 If you want to be more creative as a web developer you have to treat it just like you would when learning a new development language:

 Spend time learning and practicing what you don’t know.

 There’s no secret.
-There’s no 6 easy steps.
+There are no 6 easy steps.
 There’s just a lot of time and effort.

 The reason that doesn’t connect with people is the same reason the diet industry makes billions of dollars every year.

 If you want to be more creative as a web developer it’s possible no matter who you are or what your background is.